conorsch/ansible-digitalocean-vpn/README.md

 sudo apt-get update
 sudo apt-get install ansible
 ```

+If you run into trouble, see the [official Ansible docs](http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-pip) for installation help.
+On OS X Mavericks, you may need to [provide an additional flag](https://stackoverflow.com/questions/22390655/ansible-installation-clang-error-unknown-argument-mno-fused-madd)
+to the pip install command.

 ### DigitalOcean API
 In order to provision DigitalOcean droplets, you'll need to configure